logankilpatrick/wgschool/content/bash/bash-01-intro.md

 [local]$ ssh userXXX@cassiopeia.c3.ca   # password supplied by the instructor
 ~~~

-- those on Windows please use MobaXterm
+- those on Windows please use MobaXterm: click on Session - SSH, and then fill in the Remote host name
-- use the prompt to distinguish the remote from local terminals
+  and your username.

+Please enter the password when prompted.
+Note that no characters will be shown when typing the
+password.
+If you make a mistake, you will have to start your connection from scratch.

+Once connected, compare the prompt on the local and remote systems -- their difference lets you
+distinguish the two shells.